Giving bad news

 Hi James,

 I'm afraid that next week's meeting has been moved from Wednesday to Thursday.
-The same time: 15:00.
+It will take place at 15:00.
 Please let me know if you are still able to attend.
 Apologies for any inconvenience.

 Best Regards